ArnoldDP/OStim-Community-Modlist/README.md

  ### ENB

- While I used Rudy for NAT 3.1 for the last version, I've decided to go back to the old Cathedral Weathers version.
-It's not a huge loss in quality, and performs slightly better with the added benefit of Cathedral weathers having more ENB Presets out of the box.

 Most of the included textures are Complex Parallax compatible.
 If an ENB preset you installed doesnt have complex parallax enabled by default, open up the enbseries.ini, and change the following settings to look like this